A.H. Bangert History

 - be formally accepted for admission to an accredited college or university

 - maintain a grade point average of 3.0 for the scholarship or

 - maintain a grade point average of 2.5 for the loan program

-For the 2020-2021, school year, there will be eight (8) Bangert scholarships of $4,000 each to high school seniors enrolled in the Craven County School System to assist them in furthering education.
+For the 2021-2022 school year, there will be nine (9) Bangert scholarships of $4,000 each to high school seniors enrolled in the Craven County School System to assist them in furthering education.
 These scholarships are for the college freshman year only and are paid directly to your college/university.
 Selection of the recipients is based on academic ability (high school cumulative GPA of 3.0 or higher) and financial need.
 These scholarships are available for all in-state 2 and 4 year colleges and universities (no private colleges).
-Please note that a completed, printed copy of the scholarship application will be accepted no later than March 31, 2021.
+Please note that a completed, printed copy of the scholarship application will be accepted no later than March 31, 2022.